 - 1 ½ cups powdered sugar

-- In a bowl add your egg whites and the lemon juice beat it with an electric mixer.
+- In a bowl add your egg whites and the lemon juice.
+Beat with an electric mixer.

 - When the mix is shiny, beat on high speed until the icing forms peaks.